karlstolley/rhet-dh/chapter.md

 Of course, what the `rails new` command builds is not much of an application at all.
 To move closer to becoming a Web application, a writer must do some more writing--issuing additional incantations on the CLI to describe the basic pieces of information that this Web application will be responsible for creating and maintaining.

 Conveniently parallel to Covino’s generative magic, the first real writing of a Rails app makes use of the `rails generate` command.
+As the app is going to store single lines of code or CLI input, along with a note, I will create an object, which I’m calling Commonplace, that stores exactly those two things in the Magus app:

+    $ rails generate scaffold Commonplace sourceline:string note:text